 Clarify for which classes of CMS the requirements under paragraph 16.1.1.4. and 16.1.1.4.1. shall apply.

-Solve the issue with ADR-vehicles of category FL, EXIII, MEMU and CMS, in case of an activated battery master switch.
+Solve the issue with ADR-vehicles eqipped with a feature to enable the de-energization of the electrical circuits and a CMS, in the feature to enable the de-energization of the electrical circuits is activated via a control device outside of the cabin.